MZanggl/flooent/README.md

 #### pipe

-Executes callback and transforms result back into a flooent string.
+Executes callback and transforms result back into a flooent string if the result is a string.

 ```javascript
 given.string('').pipe(str => str.append('!')) // String { '!' }